-$mol L^{-1}$
+mol L^{-1}

-3. Quote C: In a highly concentrated solution of chloride ions, a well-defined complex with a stoichiometry of 1:2 is formed.
-On the following qualitative axis (with pCl increasing from left to right), in each domain, place the silver-containing species that is predominant (or exists, for solids). pCl values at the borders are not expected.
+3. Quote C: In a highly concentrated solution of chloride ions, a well-defined complex of stoichiometry 1:2 is formed.
+On the following qualitative axis (with pCl increasing from left to right), place in each domain the silver-containing species that is predominant (or exists, for solids). pCl values at frontiers are not expected.

-Quote D: When ammonia is added to silver chloride, a well-defined complex with a stoichiometry n is formed.
+Quote D: When ammonia is added to silver chloride, a well-defined complex of stoichiometry n is formed.